-It is best to avoid unnecessary scanning because the more items you check, particularly with on-access scanning, the more system resources will be taken up by scanning.
-This could, for example, cause high CPU usage when starting up.
+Under normal circumstances, Sophos Anti-Virus for Linux should be run with the default settings.
+It is best to avoid unnecessary scanning because the more items to be check, particularly with on-access scanning, the more system resources will be taken up by scanning.
+For example, this could cause high CPU usage when starting up.

-If you need a non-default scanning regime the following settings are recommended.
+If you need a non-default scanning regime the following settings are recommended:

-Due to different concepts on the Operating System Layer, the following Sophos scanning settings which are available on Windows are not available on Linux:
+Due to different concepts on the Operating System layer, the following Sophos scanning settings which are available on Windows are not available on Linux:

 Sophos Anti-Virus for Linux will scan all files that are opened and closed, not just executable and infectable files.
 On Linux this doesn't adversely affect system performance in the way it might on Windows.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.